crashingstatic/THABTO/README.md

 # THABTO

 Automatic ghostwriting for AV evasion.
+Developed and tested on Kali 2020.3

 ## Work in progress.
-Not ready yet!
+All non-working rules have .rbak extension.

 To do:
   * Sequence injection randomizer